slightlynybbled/bootypic/readme.rst

 ========================

 The anticipated environment is MPLAB X with an XC16 compiler.
-This will probably work in other environments, but I am only testing with Microchip-provided tools.
+This will probably work in other environments, but I am only testing with Microchip-provided tools at this time.

 In order to be most compatible with devices, the bootloader must fit within a small and well-defined memory footprint.
 As a result, optimizations must be turned up to ``-O1`` or the application will have